AdobeXD/plugin-samples/guides/how-to-integrate-with-OAuth-guide/readme.md

 # How to Integrate with OAuth

-This sample app will show you how to implement the OAuth workflow with Dropbox API in Adobe XD. **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-integrate-with-OAuth)**.
+This sample app will show you how to implement the OAuth workflow with Dropbox API in Adobe XD.

 After setting up the sample, you will have an XD plugin and a separate node server.
 See below for the high level workflow: